Stop Slacking

 Team

-$8per user / month
+$8/ user / mo

-For teams that ship together. $24/mo minimum.
+For teams that ship together. $24 / mo minimum.

 • Unlimited users

-• Unlimited repos
+• Unlimited repositories

 • 50 versions per environment